Pinocchio (2019 film): Plot

 Pinocchio returns home, but learns from one of the neighbors that Geppetto has left to look for him overseas in North America.
-Pinocchio swims into the sea to find him, but gets shipwrecked on the Island of the Busy Bees.
+Pinocchio attempts to find him, but gets shipwrecked on the Island of the Busy Bees.
 He is saved by the Blue Fairy (now a grown adult), who promises to turn him into a real boy if he studies and behaves.

 Pinocchio goes to school and becomes the most studious boy in his class.
-During his time there however, he befriends Lucignolo, a disobedient boy who invites him to come to the Land of Toys where children can have fun all day long without schools, rules or adults while being taken their by The Coachman.
-After a long day in the Land of Toys, Pinocchio wakes up with donkey ears and finds Lucignolo has the same problem—they are turning into donkeys.
+He befriends Lucignolo, a disobedient boy who invites him to the Land of Toys where children can have fun all day long without schools, rules or adults after being taken there by The Coachman.
+After a long day in the Land of Toys, Pinocchio wakes up and finds that he and Lucignolo are turning into donkeys.

-The Coachman sells them and with Pinocchio being sold to a circus.
+The Coachman sells Pinocchio to a circus.
 One day, Pinocchio notices the Fairy in the audience, trips, and cripples himself.
 The ringmaster decides to drown him and use his skin for a drum.
 In the sea, the Fairy summons fishes that nibble away Pinocchio's donkey skin, bringing him back to normal.

 Pinocchio once again swims in search for his father and is swallowed by a gigantic ravenous whale-like sea monster.
 He finds Geppetto alive inside the monster.
-Taking advantage of the sea monster's asthma which forces him to sleep with his mouth open, the two flee from his mouth and reach the shore with the help of a big friendly Tuna.
+Taking advantage of the sea monster's asthma which forces him to sleep with his mouth open, the two flee from his mouth and reach the shore with the help of a big friendly tuna.

 They find an abandoned house to rest in.
-To heal his father, who has gotten sick from the trip, Pinocchio is hired by a farmer to earn milk.
-Pinocchio continues to work and study and help Geppetto while he recovers, Pinocchio once again meets the Fox and Cat who actually gained their specific disabilities.
-They want his earnings, but Pinocchio learned from his past mistakes and states that it serves them right.
+To heal his father, who has gotten sick from the trip, Pinocchio works for a farmer to earn milk.
+Pinocchio continues to work and study and help Geppetto while he recovers.
+Pinocchio encounters the Fox and the Cat who try to cheat him out of his milk, but Pinocchio has learned from his past mistakes.
 The Fairy then grants Pinocchio his wish.
 He returns home and shows Geppetto that he has become a real boy.

 Cast

 Production

 On 24 October 2016, it was announced that Toni Servillo was cast as Pinocchio's father Geppetto.
-Two years later, in October 2018, it was announced that Geppetto would be played by Roberto Benigni (who had played Pinocchio in a previous adaptation directed by himself) who said "A great character, a great story, a great director: playing Geppetto directed by Matteo Garrone is one of the forms of happiness."
+Two years later, in October 2018, it was announced that Geppetto would be played by Roberto Benigni (who had played Pinocchio in a previous adaptation directed by himself), who said, "A great character, a great story, a great director: playing Geppetto directed by Matteo Garrone is one of the forms of happiness."

 Nick Dudman was initially announced as working on the film, but later dropped out.
-Mark Coulier created the character design, prosthetics and special make-up for the film.
+Mark Coulier created the character design, prosthetics, and special make-up for the film.

-Filming began on 18 March 2019 for 11 weeks in Tuscany, at Tenuta La Fratta, Lazio and Apulia.
+Filming began on 18 March 2019 for 11 weeks in Tuscany, at Tenuta La Fratta, Lazio, and Apulia.